BC Scientific Research & Experimental Development Tax Credit

 grant_single_labels|terms_and_conditions

-- A refundable tax credit of 10% for Canadian-controlled private corporations (CCPCs) based on the lesser of the corporation's SR&ED qualified B.C. expenditures or an expenditure limit, generally set at $3 million.
+- Refundable tax credit of 10% of the lesser of the corporation's qualified SR&ED expenditures for the year or the expenditure limit (generally $3 million).

-- Non-refundable tax credit for expenditures exceeding the expenditure limit, applicable to other qualifying corporations and CCPCs not eligible for the refundable credit.
+- Non-refundable tax credit of 10% for expenditures exceeding the expenditure limit, or for qualifying corporations not eligible for the refundable credit, calculated as 10% of qualified expenditures less the refundable credit and any amount renounced that year.

 grant_single_labels|projects